IowaDave/Thermistors/README.md

 The formula for deriving the Beta can be rearranged to estimate temperatures.
 It works by interpolating along a straight line that passes through two data points.

-A graph of the Characteristic Curve of a thermistor plots the resistance at each temperature.
-The plot of actual resistance follows a curve.
+Figure 1 illustrates a Characteristic Curve of a thermistor.
+It plots the actual resistance at each temperature.
+The plot follows a curve.
 This means the resistance value found on the straight &ldquo;Beta&rdquo; line will not be exactly right.
 It is only an estimate.

 Figure 1 illustrates the gap between the Beta line estimates and the actual values found on the Characteristic Curve.

-The Curve bends in such a way that a Beta value comes closest for resistance values between the two data points that were used to compute the Beta.
+The Curve bends in such a way that estimating with Beta comes closest for resistance values between the two data points that were used to compute the Beta.

 Notice that the Beta value given in Table 1 relates to the range of temperatures 25&#8451; to 50&#8451;.